LibreCAD/docs/guides/completion.rst

 Completing and Printing
 =======================

-Creating a finished drawing and making ready for printing includes several steps:

-    - Finalizing the page size and drawing scale
-    - Adjusting the dimensions
-    - Adding borders and title block (if required)
+There are multiple approaches to printing a drawing.
+Finished drawings are normally printed to scale, or they can be printed to fit page without regard for scale.
+LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a large format page to be printed on smaller paper.

-.. admonition:: Tip - Using Border and Title Blocks
+.. sidebar:: Using Border and Title Blocks

-    Adding borders and title blocks complete a drawing.
-Adding a border provides a finished look, title blocks include important information for the drawing.
+    Adding a border provides a finished look and title blocks include important information for the drawing.
 Title blocks vary widely in content and layout, but can include:

     - Drawing name
     - Date